CONNECT WITH me ON INSTAGRAM

 I’ve found on numerous occasions that hotels tend to provide better value in Uruguay.
 Airbnb have tended to be significantly overpriced when I’ve visited Uruguay.
 And the ones I’ve seen were often much more expensive than a hotel suite.

-The best option for accommodation in Colonia Del Sacramento is to look at the Buquebus website for ‘Paquetes‘ (packages).
-Package deals with transport and accommodation listed in Argentine pesos.
+Deals for hotels can be found on all the major hotel booking sites.
+Booking.com tends to be better value than Expedia.
+Yet, the best option for accommodation in Colonia Del Sacramento, is to look at the Buquebus website for ‘Paquetes‘ (packages).
+These are package deals with transport and accommodation listed in Argentine pesos.

 Colonia Del Sacramento is a very easily walkable city.
 Just wear good shoes to navigate the cobblestones in some areas.
+And be sure to arrive early in the morning to avoid the tour groups, that swarm into Colonia from 10:30am onwards.

-Things to do in Colonia Del Sacramento
+Things To Do In Colonia Del Sacramento

 In between visiting museums and stopping at all the little bars for a cold drink, it’s worth seeing Bastion San Miguel and its historic gate called Puerta de la Ciudadela.
-Along with the ruins of the lighthouse it’s one of the original stone structures of Colonia Del Sacramento.
+Along with the ruins of the lighthouse, it’s one of the original stone structures of Colonia Del Sacramento.

 Puerta de la Ciudadela Colonia Del Sacramento